sharmaeklavya2/theoremdep-source/includes/misc/sum-of-submodular-funcs-is-submodular.md

 Let $f$ and $g$ be submodular functions.
 Then $f + g$ is also submodular.

-This result can be easily extended to weighted sum of multiple functions.
+This result can be easily extended to positively weighted sum of multiple functions.

 ## Proof